Updated Mar 01, 2026

 Key steps include:

-Adalo allows you to build and deploy apps across platforms without rebuilding, making it easier to extend SAP data to mobile and web users efficiently.
+With Adalo's single-codebase approach, you can build and deploy apps across platforms without rebuilding, making it easier to extend SAP data to mobile and web users efficiently.

 5-Step Process to Create an App Using SAP Data